Seven Non-Obvious Lessons About Post-Merger Integrations

 Experience is an unforgiving teacher.
 Seven lessons I've learned about running integrations that go beyond the consulting playbooks.

 I’ve led three post-merger integrations ranging from $29M to $1.1B.
-Small ones we ran ourselves.
-The big one with consultants helping.
+The small ones we ran ourselves.
+The big one we hired consultants as well.

 There’s a playbook to integrations.
 Every consultant has their own, each with a different take on the spreadsheets and templates you will need to track progress.
-But fundamentally, they all cover the same thing: synergy targets, new org structure, systems consolidation, Day 1 readiness, culture, communication, customer retention, the 100-day plan… it’s all in there.
+But fundamentally, they all cover the same thing: synergy targets, new org structure, systems consolidation, Day 1 readiness, culture, communication, customer retention, the 100-day plan.
 You have to stick to the playbook.
 You can’t skip pieces.
 Some will be easier for your business, some harder.
 Some more relevant, some less.
 But there’s a reason you do that stuff.

-And yet, the playbook is a just about process.
-Consultants arrive and they leave—and they get paid regardless.
+And yet, the playbook is just about process.
+Consultants arrive and they leave, and they get paid regardless.
 As an operator, you have different skin in the game.
-You’re not just running workstreams; you’re accountable for the number, you’re managing the people, and you’re the one still there when the consultants pack up their laptops and go home.
+You’re not just running workstreams; you’re accountable for the number or you’re managing the people.
+Ultimately, you’re the one still there when the consultants pack up their laptops and go home.

 Here’s what that taught me.